pathwaycom/llm-app/templates/unstructured_to_sql_on_the_fly/README.md

     <a href="https://pathway.com/developers/user-guide/deployment/render-deploy"> Deploy with Render </a>
 </p>

-# Pathway + PostgreSQL + LLM: app for querying financial reports with live document structuring pipeline
+# Pathway Live Data Framework + PostgreSQL + LLM: app for querying financial reports with live document structuring pipeline

 The aim of this pipeline is to extract and structure the data out of unstructured data (PDFs, queries) on the fly.